 Using referral links is typically the best way to measure social media engagement because they tell you exactly where your customers are coming from.
 You can use Google Analytics or other web analytics tools to see where visitors are arriving from when they visit your site.

 If you have a business that relies on conversions, then you’ll need to play around with the different kinds of referral links that your social media platforms offer.
 For example, if you use Twitter as a marketing tool then you’ll want to include a special link for people who click on one of your tweets.

 By finding out where your visitors are arriving from and which links they’re clicking on most often, you can find out which social media platforms and types of posts your audience is responding to the most.
 You can then focus on producing more posts that get clicks because they’re what’s working best for your business.

-Hire WriteForMe for Your Content Writing Requirements
+Partner With WriteForMe for All Your Content Marketing Needs

 In this article, we covered some of the ways you can measure social media engagement.
 Knowing how well your social media engagement is doing can help shape the future of your content marketing campaigns.

 If you are looking to get the most out of your content marketing, then you should contact the content experts at WriteForMe.

 Our team of experts is ready to design, create, and optimize content that suits your unique needs.